urban-mobility-generation/Discrete-Trajectory-Autoencoder/README.md

 # Discrete-Trajectory-Autoencoder
-A discrete trajectory autoencoder based on the BART model
+A discrete trajectory autoencoder based on language modeling

 ## Description